-A SAP DevOps toolchain for end-to-end delivery
+A unified SAP DevOps toolchain for end-to-end delivery

-Yet, what is common is the desire for their particular area of focus to be automated while reducing the risk of unscheduled downtime.
+Yet, what is common is the desire for their area of focus to be automated while reducing the risk of unscheduled downtime.

-Often the companies that are most successful at improving the value stream are smaller organizations that can assign individuals to control end-to-end delivery of change.
+Often, companies that are most successful at improving the value stream are smaller organizations that can assign individuals to control the end-to-end delivery of change.